sefrengo-cms/sefrengo-vagrant/README.md

 - Edit your machines `hosts` file add `192.168.56.101 sefrengo.dev`
 - Run `vagrant up` from the root of the cloned repo.
 (The installation may take a while.)
 - Login to the VM with `vagrant ssh`
-- After finishing
-- shutdown the VM with `vagrant halt`
+- Finished work?
+Shutdown the VM with `vagrant halt` or destroy it completly `vagrant destroy`